ADVENTURE TRAIL RACE – KALAHARI AUGRABIES EXTREME MARATHON

-The Kalahari Augrabies Extreme Marathon (KAEM) is a multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.
+The Kalahari Augrabies Extreme Marathon (KAEM) is an adventure trail race and multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.

 KAEM was founded by Estienne Arndt, Nadia Arndt and Simon Kelly in the year 2000, and the event is organised and managed by Augrabies Extreme Marathons cc.